tensorflow/tfx/tfx/examples/penguin/README.md

 KubeflowDagRunner supports the pipeline with normal components(usually running on prem) and with Cloud extended components(usually running on GCP).

 Validate the output [pipeline-name].tar.gz under the same folder.
 Upload file to Kubeflow and run the pipeline.

 ## Instructions for using Flax

 **The Flax support in TFX is experimental.**

 The above instructions will use Keras for model definition and training.
-Aditionally, you can use essentially the same TFX configuration with [Flax](https://github.com/google/flax) models.
+Additionally, you can use essentially the same TFX configuration with [Flax](https://github.com/google/flax) models.
 The bulk of the differences from using a Keras model are in `penguin_utils_flax_experimental.py`.

 To execute the pipeline with a Flax model:
 <pre class="devsite-terminal devsite-click-to-copy">